-It’s finally warm weather but my whole family is nursing a cold.
-I didn’t think you could get a cold in the summer.
+It’s finally warm weather but your whole family is nursing a cold.
 What gives?

 Colds are caused by viruses.
 While we see an increase in viral illnesses in the winter with close crowding that encourages transmission from person to person, we certainly do see viral colds in the warmer months.
 However the kinds of viruses we see circulating in the winter are different than those we see in the summer.
 In addition, we often don’t rest with a summer cold as we are anxious to enjoy the warmer weather and keep more active.
 That behaviour can prolong a cold.